The resources sector is working towards achieving waste management and resource recovery targets

 In line with the Waste Strategy, the recovery rate target for commercial and industrial waste is set at 55% across Queensland by 2024.
 While the percentage of waste recovered has positively been trending upwards over the years, there is still work to be done by commercial and industrial waste generators, which includes the resources sector, to further reduce landfill waste and increase recycling and reuse in order to reach this target.
 However, it is important to note that many resource companies are currently recovering everything feasibly possible given the restrictive requirements for regulated waste provided under the Environmental Protection Act 1994.

 Regulated waste is a type of waste that requires a higher level of management to prevent harm to the environment or human health.
-The best means of achieving a direct reduction in waste from the resources sector sent to landfill is through reform of the regulated waste framework.

 End of Waste framework